ECOTERA - RESTORATION GUIDE

 Restoration or Destruction?

-Five Critical Decision Moments: Historical, technical, and ethical responsibilities where the architect and practitioner make irreversible decisions.
+Five Critical Moments of Decision: Historical, technical, and ethical responsibilities where the architect and practitioner make irreversible choices.

 READ ANALYSIS READ ON PAGE